-Allyson Downey is the founder of weeSpring, a Techstars-backed startup she launched in 2013 which makes the process of finding the best baby and kids products easy for parents—like Yelp, but think reviews of Merlin’s Magic Sleepsuit and Burt’s Bee’s lotion vs. the new sushi joint downtown.
+Allyson Downey is the founder of weeSpring, a Techstars-backed startup she launched in 2013 that makes the process of finding the best baby and kids products easy for parents—like Yelp, but think reviews of Merlin’s Magic Sleepsuit and Burt’s Bees lotion instead of the new sushi joint downtown.
 (We couldn’t live without it.)

-We got to pick Allyson’s brain even more about how to deal with the guilt of unplugging on the weekend and how to work to make things equal at home.
+We sat down with Allyson to talk about how to deal with the guilt of unplugging on the weekend and how to work to make things equal at home.

 It seems like in a lot of situations today, both women and men are ill-informed about what they are entitled to or what they should fight for when it comes to parental leave and work flexibility.
-Do you think there should be a class offered in high school or college detailing all the intricacies of work/career/pregnancy/parenting?
+Do you think there should be a class offered in high school or college detailing all the intricacies of work and parenting?

-ALLYSON: At the risk of sounding like a zealot: yes.
-But it’s a more complicated yes, because I don’t think it’s just about “teaching” work/life balance.
+Allyson Downey: At the risk of sounding like a zealot: Yes.
+But it’s a more complicated yes, because I don’t think it’s just about “teaching” work-life balance.

 There are so many simple tactical skills that we totally fail to educate kids about in high school and college.

 And while I’d love to see conversations starting early on about family balance and the economic case for parental leave (see Jessica Shortall’s outstanding TED Talk for more on that), I’d be pretty satisfied to see girls taught simple fundamentals like negotiating.
 If girls came out of high school knowing about anchoring high and finding the efficient frontier, they’d have a fantastic foundation to build from when it’s time to negotiating their compensation while on parental leave.

 I think a lot of women may have crucial maternity leave, extended leave questions, etc. for their potential employers while on interviews, but are scared to ask them because they’re afraid they may not get hired.
 Advice for women in these situations?